smithlabcode/dnmtools/documentation/docs/abismal.md

 Notice that the number of lines per split file is 12M, since we want 3M reads, and there are 4 lines per read.
-If you split the reads like this, you will need to ``unsplit'' them after the mapping is done.
+If you split the reads like this, you will need to "unsplit" them after the mapping is done.
 This can be done using the `samtools merge` command.

 Abismal also exists as a standalon program, and more details on